Why Do Some People Marry Within the Same Group: This is Endogamy

 When people from the same group marry, their children have a higher chance of inheriting harmful genetic traits from both parents.
 Some genetic disorders that can be passed on include:

-• Cystic Fibrosis – A genetic disorder that affects the lungs, digestive system, and more.
+• Cystic fibrosis – A genetic disorder that affects the lungs, digestive system, and more.
 Thick mucus production can cause breathing and digestive problems.

-• Sickle Cell Anemia – A blood disorder where red blood cells become deformed, causing pain, anemia, and organ damage.
+• Sickle cell anemia – A blood disorder where red blood cells become deformed, causing pain, anemia, and organ damage.
 Sickle cell anemia can be more prevalent in groups that practice endogamy and have a history of malaria.

-• Tay-Sachs Disease – A rare genetic disorder that affects the nervous system.
+• Tay-Sachs disease – A rare genetic disorder that affects the nervous system.
 It can lead to severe physical and mental disabilities, usually in infancy.

 • Thalassemia – A group of blood disorders where the body doesn’t produce enough hemoglobin, leading to anemia and other health issues.
 Due to limited genetic diversity, it’s prominent in the Mediterranean, South Asia, and the Middle East.

-• Hereditary Nervous System Disorders – Some groups may have a few genetic nervous system disorders, including Charcot-Marie-Tooth disease and hereditary ataxias.
+• Hereditary nervous system disorders – Some groups may have a few genetic nervous system disorders, including Charcot-Marie-Tooth disease and hereditary ataxias.

 Unfortunately, this increased risk for certain genetic disorders can lead to a group’s extinction.
 It’s tricky as there is rarely a hard boundary for endogamy in these societies.